 - Simplify communication for workers to check-in with their manager and get help or feedback as soon as it’s needed.

 A study by Laikipia University likewise shows the importance of performance appraisals on employee productivity.

 Productivity tracking software can help with goal-setting as well.

 What to Look for in Employee Productivity Tracking Software

 Employee productivity tracking software makes it easier for managers to keep track of what their team members are up to.
 That being said, which features do you actually need in a productivity tracking software to succeed?

-This list should aid you in finding software that offers the most bang for your buck and gets used most often by your team members:
+This list should aid you in finding workflow management software that offers the most bang for your buck and gets used most often by your team members:

 - Ease of use: It shouldn’t take weeks of training to get the hang of a new app; look for one that you and your team can figure out right away and use to hit the ground running